Thank you for reading our post, please rate this article at the end.

 Where Is a Car’s Center of Gravity?

-Now consider conventional vehicles like cars, trucks and SUVs.
+Now consider conventional vehicles, such as cars, trucks, and SUVs.
 Most vehicles’ centers of gravity differ, but you can typically find them ahead of the central point.
 Many machines have a center of gravity near the engine.
-In fact, 70% of the vehicular weight is on the engine sink.
-If you drive an SUV, your center of gravity is higher than most other vehicles.
-Their height makes them easier to roll over when in accidents.

 Conversely, sedans have a much lower center of gravity.
-You don’t need as much weight transfer among the tires, giving you much better traction on the road.
+You don’t need as much weight transfer among the tires, resulting in significantly better traction on the road.
 An SUV and a sedan approaching the same sharp turn must be careful, but the SUV driver must be extra cautious due to the instability.

 Think about professional racecars.
 Stock cars — like those in NASCAR — have minimal distance between the fenders and the ground to maximize downforce and reduce drag.
 The low center of gravity keeps the car stable and provides grip, even when conditions don’t provide traction.
 However, there’s always a chance another driver spins you out because they’re mad at you.